 Suncor's retail service station network operates nationally in Canada primarily under the Petro-CanadaTM brand.
-As at December 31, 2021, this network consisted of 1,584 outlets across Canada, of which 786 locations are company-owned locations and 798 are branded-dealers.
-Selected locations along the Trans-Canada Highway contain Canada's Electric HighwayTM, the coast-to-coast network of fast-charging electric vehicle stations.
+As at December 31, 2022, this network consisted of 1,590 outlets across Canada, of which 781 locations are company-owned locations and 809 are branded dealers.
+Selected locations along the Trans-Canada Highway are part of Canada's Electric Highway[TM], the coast-to-coast network of fast-charging electric vehicle stations.
 In addition, refined products are marketed through independent dealers and joint operations.
-Suncor's Canadian retail network had sales of gasoline motor fuels averaging approximately 4.2 million litres per site in 2021 (2020 - 4.1 million litres).
+Suncor's Canadian retail network had sales of gasoline motor fuels averaging approximately 4.2 million litres per site in 2022 (2021 - 4.2 million litres).

 Suncor's Colorado retail network consists of 44 owned or leased ShellTM, ExxonTM or MobilTM branded outlets.
-Suncor also has product supply agreements with 110 Shell-branded sites in both Colorado and Wyoming, and with 66 Exxon and Mobil-branded sites in Colorado.
+Suncor also has product supply agreements with 108 Shell-branded sites in both Colorado and Wyoming, and with 66 Exxon and Mobilbranded sites in Colorado.